-- 4.3.11 The following series of tables set out how the adopted Local Plan's quantity requirements for each open space typology will be applied to dwellings of various sizes.
-The requirements should be provided on-site, unless further provision can be provided in the local area or on-site provision is not feasible. - 4.3.12 In the case of outline planning applications where no detail is available for calculating open space provision, the s106 agreement should include the following wording:
+- 4.3.10 The following series of tables set out how the adopted Local Plan's quantity requirements for each open space typology will be applied to dwellings of various sizes.
+The requirements should be provided on-site, unless further provision can be provided in the local area or on-site provision is not feasible. - 4.3.11 In the case of outline planning applications where no detail is available for calculating open space provision, the s106 agreement should include the following wording:

-"In the event that at the time of an application for approval of Reserved Matters an off-site open space contribution is required [in addition to or], in lieu of the full provision or part provision of on-site open space contribution, the off-site open space contribution will be negotiated having regard to the requirements set.
+"In the event that at the time of an application for approval of Reserved Matters an off-site open space contribution is required [in addition to or], in lieu of the full provision or part provision of on-site open space contribution, the off-site open space contribution will be calculated in accordance with the Planning Obligations and Developer Contributions Supplementary Planning Document [date] or any adopted replacement planning document.
 The off-site open space contribution will be subject to indexation from the date of this legal agreement or the date of [outline planning permission], [the approval of Reserved Matters] whichever is earlier."